Yiling-J/tablepilot/README.md

 Ensure that Go is installed on your system.
 Then run `go install github.com/Yiling-J/tablepilot@latest`.
 Only **CLI and API** are supported.

 #### Install from Source
 Ensure that Go is installed on your system.
 Then, clone the repository and run `make install`.
 After installation, the `tablepilot` command should be available for use.
 This includes **CLI and API**.
 To use the WebUI, you need to **build the frontend first, before running make install**.
-Ensure you have `pnpm`, `tsc` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.
+Ensure you have `pnpm`, `tsc` and `node` installed, then run `make build-ui`.

 To build the Desktop App, you'll need everything required for the WebUI, plus Rust and Tauri.
 Once set up, run  `make tauri-dev`, this will build and launch the Tauri app in development mode.